 Have you heard of the break-through therapy, Eye Movement Desensitization, and Reprocessing (EMDR)?
 American psychologist, Francine Shapiro developed it in the early 1990s.
 In 2012 Shapiro released a self-help book to help the public access her theory and processes.
 In Getting Past Your Past: Take Control of Your Life with Self-Help Techniques from EMDR, Shapiro simplifies her and her research team’s key concepts and processes.

 In 2001 I was trained in EMDR basics.
 In 2015 I took an online program.
-Then, recently I dived into three days of a refresher program from Canada’s EMDR trainer, Sue Genest.
+Then, recently I dived into six days of a refresher program from Canada’s EMDR trainer, Sue Genest.

 Shapiro’s work has spread across the world helping over two million people.
 In Canada alone, there are over 625 trained and registered EMDR therapists.
 EMDR is known to effectively address traumatic and painful experiences such as undue anxiety, anger, sadness, fear, depression, sleep issues and disturbing flashbacks.
 Typically, it requires fewer sessions than traditional therapies to support a client to reach a resolution.